matthagan15/thesis/composite.typ

 ) <table_composite_numerics>

 === Hydrogen Chain
 Using OpenFermion @mcclean2020openfermion and PySCF @pyscf we were able to compute the Hamiltonian for a chain of 3 Hydrogen atoms equally spaced in a line.
 OpenFermion is a package for managing electronic structure Hamiltonians, it not only generates the required fermionic creation and annihilation operators but can utilize Jordan-Wigner encodings to make the results amenable to simulation on quantum computers.
 PySCF is a library used to compute the required molecular orbital integrals that give the actual constants in the final Hamiltonian.
 We used an active space which was given by the minimal basis and is a byproduct of our minimal spin configuration.

-The results of the simulations we conducted are found in @fig_composite_hchain_1.
-Details of the partitioning schemes determined by the
+The partitioning used is either a fixed `chop` partition with a hand-tuned threshold and number of QDrift samples $N_B$ or we determined both the `chop` theshold and $N_B$ using the Gradient Boosted Regression Trees (GBRT) optimizer in scikit-learn @pedregosa2011scikit.

 #figure(
     image("composite_numerics/H3update_new_legend.png"),
     caption: [Hydrogen 3 simulation.
 The crossover time for first order Trotter is around $norm(H) t approx 0.15$ with a crossover ratio of $approx 2.3$.
-For second order Trotter the crossover time is $approx 0.2$ with a crossover ratio of $approx 2$.
-Note that the simulation methods with a tilde denote a GBRT optimized partition and the unmarked method is a hand-tuned `chop` partitioning scheme.], ) <fig_composite_hchain_1>
+For second order Trotter the crossover time is $approx 0.2$ with a crossover ratio of $approx 2$. $cal(C)^((1))_(N_B)$ utilizes a hand-tuned `chop` partition and the others utilize a GBRT optimization to tune both the spectral norm theshold and number of QDrift samples. ], ) <fig_composite_hchain_1>

 #figure(